remisultan/java-ml/README.md

     </dependency>
 ```

-There is an existing artifactory today but I am not satisfied with how to make it public today.
+There is an existing artifactory but I am not satisfied with how to make it public today.
 There will be an artifactory in the future.

 Once your are good with this, you can go read the [wiki](https://github.com/remisultan/java-ml/wiki)